Archive: Government

 In France, the French Archives Administration (Service interministériel des Archives de France) in the Ministry of Culture supervises the National Archives (Archives nationales), which possess 373 km of physical records as of 2020 (the total length of occupied shelves put next to each other), with original records going as far back as A.D.
 625, and 74.75 terabytes (74,750 GB) of electronic archives, as well as the National Overseas Archives (ANOM, 36.5 km of physical records), the National Archives of the World of Labour (ANMT, 49.8 km of physical records), and all local public archives (departmental archives, or archives départementales, located in the préfectures of each of the 100 départements of France plus the City of Paris, more than 400 municipal archives in the larger towns and cities of France, and 12 newer regional archives) which possess 3591 km of physical records and 225.25 terabytes of electronic archives (as of 2020).
 Put together, the total volume of archives under the supervision of the French Archives Administration is the largest in the world.

 The archives of the French Ministry of Armed Forces (Defence Historical Service, ca. 450 km of physical records) and the archives of the French Ministry of Foreign Affairs (Diplomatic Archives, ca. 120 km of physical records) are managed separately by their respective ministries and do not fall under the jurisdiction of the Archives of France Administration.

 In India, the National Archives (NAI) are located in New Delhi.

 In Taiwan, the National Archives Administration are located in Taipei.

-Most intergovernmental organisations keep their own historical archives.
-However, a number of European organisations, including the European Commission, choose to deposit their archives with the European University Institute in Florence.
+Most intergovernmental organizations keep their own historical archives.
+However, a number of European organizations, including the European Commission, choose to deposit their archives with the European University Institute in Florence.

 Church

 A prominent church archive is the Vatican Apostolic Archive.

 Archdioceses, dioceses, and parishes also have archives in the Roman Catholic and Anglican Churches.
-Very important are monastery archives, because of their antiquity, like the ones of Monte Cassino, Saint Gall, and Fulda.
+Very important are monastery archives because of their antiquity, like the ones of Monte Cassino, Saint Gall, and Fulda.
 The records in these archives include manuscripts, papal records, local church records, photographs, oral histories, audiovisual materials, and architectural drawings.

-Most Protestant denominations have archives as well, including the Presbyterian Historical Society, The Moravian Church Archives, The Southern Baptist Historical Library and Archives, the United Methodist Archives and History Center of the United Methodist Church, and the Christian Church (Disciples of Christ).
+Most Protestant denominations have archives as well, including the Presbyterian Historical Society, the Moravian Church Archives, the Southern Baptist Historical Library and Archives, the United Methodist Archives and History Center of the United Methodist Church, and the Christian Church (Disciples of Christ).

-Films
+Motion pictures, film, and audio and video tape

+Film archives collect, restore, investigate and conserve audiovisual content like films, documentaries, tv programs and newsreel footage.
+Often, a country has its own film archive to preserve its national audiovisual heritage.
+The International Federation of Film Archives comprises more than 150 institutions in over 77 countries and the Association of European Film Archives and Cinematheques is an affiliation of 49 European national and regional film archives founded in 1991.
+For a comprehensive look at the history of film preservation and the institutions and organizations that developed various practices, see Penelope Houston's Keepers of the Frame.